Construction industry may need to recruit from abroad to fill jobs - Central Bank

 “This suggests that a large proportion of construction workers who lost their jobs during the crash are likely to have emigrated.
 As construction sector output picks up, net inward migration is likely to play an important role in meeting the demand for labour in the sector,” the article said.

-The article noted the change in age profile and education level of those involved in the industry, with the average age of a worker at 42.3 in 2017, compared with 35.6 in 2007, and almost half have a third-level qualification now compared with 28 per cent a decade ago.
+It noted the change in age profile and education level of those involved in the industry, with the average age of a worker in 2017, 42.3 years compared with 35.6 a decade earlier.
+Almost half have a third-level qualification now compared with 28 per cent a decade ago.